Summit of Foel Fras, 3091ft.

-Welcome to Rowen walking.
 Rowen is a convenient start point for walks in the Carneddau mountains.
-The mountains are never crowded.
-They are great walking on a fine, sunny day, but the mountains here are remote, and you can be as much as three miles from the nearest road.
+These mountains are never crowded.
+They offer great walking on a fine, sunny day, but the mountains here are remote, and you can be as much as three miles from the nearest road.
 Go prepared, with a map and compass and warm clothing and waterproofs.
 Take plenty of water, spare food and a hot drink.
 Route-finding can be very difficult in cloudy weather.
 The weather can change quickly.

 Drum and the Welsh 3000s Foel Fras and Foel Grach and Carnedd Llewelyn can be walked from the mountain car park in Bwlch y Ddeufaen, which is marked on OS map OL17.
-This is serious mountain walking, especially in winter!
+This is serious mountain walking, especially in winter.
 Allow a full day for Foel Fras and Foel Grach from the mountain car park, and a long day if you include Carnedd Llewelyn.